CUCWD/edx-documentation/en_us/shared/video/prepare_video/obtain_transcript.rst

-  Additionally, if your course is on edx.org and you work with 3Play Media or cielo24, you can use integrated video transcripts in Studio to obtain transcripts and associate them with your videos automatically.
+  Additionally, if your course is on edx.org and you work with 3Play Media or cielo24, you can use integrated video transcripts in Studio to obtain transcripts and associate the transcripts with your videos automatically.
 For more information, see :ref:`Integrated Transcripts`.

-  If your course is on Edge, or you do not work with 3Play Media or cielo24, you must obtain transcripts from a third party transcript provider and associate them with your videos manually.
+  If your course is on Edge, or you do not work with 3Play Media or cielo24, you must obtain transcripts from a third party transcript provider and associate the transcripts with your videos manually.
 For more information, see :ref:`Non Integrated Transcripts`.

   .. note::
     If you use a third party transcript provider other than 3Play Media or